Mango0x45/mkwutils/README.md

 ===================================================

-`mkwutils` is a collection of utility programs for Mario Kart Wii players that aid in manipulating savefiles, ghosts, miis, etc. All of the programs are written in C targetted towards Unix-like systems.
+`mkwutils` is a collection of utility programs for Mario Kart Wii players that aid in manipulating savefiles, ghosts, miis, etc. Most of the programs are written in C targetted towards Unix-like systems.
 The programs have been tested primarily on Linux, but also on various BSDs and on big-endian systems aswell.